Written by Rose Souders

 Referral traffic is any web traffic from another website to yours.
 For example, if you were speaking at a conference and they listed you on the conference site with your website link, then you would probably start seeing an increase in referral traffic.
 If you click on “Referral” from the “Channels” section, you can see what specific websites are bringing you traffic.

 Paid traffic is exactly what it sounds like – web traffic from paid advertising.
-This could include paid social media, Google AdWords, or even native or banner ads.
+This could include paid social media or Google AdWords.
 There are two important things to note here.

 - Paid Social Media efforts are not tracked in the “Social” section of the “Channels” area.
 They are added here under Paid and lumped in with your other paid efforts.